Tuesday December 28, 2021

 There are challenges to overcome in every relationship.
-Your partner could be a Democrat and you’re a Republican.
-They could only like to watch horror movies while you like romantic comedies.
+Your partner could suddenly change political parties.
+They may only like to watch horror movies while you enjoy romantic comedies.
 They could believe the Earth is flat while you restore antique globes.
-And sometimes, they just don’t dig the cannabis plant the same way that you do.
-Most differences can be overcome in a relationship with a little bit of effort, and your preferences on marijuana consumption don’t have to be an exception.
-As we’ll discuss below, there are plenty of ways to navigate a relationship with a partner who doesn’t enjoy weed.
+And sometimes, they just don't dig the cannabis plant the same way that you do.
+Most differences can be overcome in a relationship with a little bit of effort, and your preferences on marijuana consumption don't have to be an exception.
+As we'll discuss below, there are plenty of ways to navigate a relationship with a partner who doesn't enjoy weed.

 First off, if your partner has a strong stance against smoking pot, be open and honest about your consumption right off the bat.
 Starting off any relationship under false pretenses is a recipe for failure, and shouldn't be done unless you're an international spy and they know the whereabouts of the thermonuclear device/biological weapon's disarming code.

 Of course, this is easier said than done.
 Not knowing how your partner will react to your love of the herb might make you reluctant to bring it up at first.
 However, it's easier to bring someone around to the idea that you think smoking weed is acceptable than it is to bring someone around to the idea that you think lying to them is acceptable.

 Communication is Key

 Communication is a cornerstone of any relationship.
 Once you've been honest with your partner about your cannabis consumption habits, the next step is to ask about why they have a negative view of it.
 Sometimes it's as simple as they can't indulge due to work restrictions.
 They might be active military, work for the federal government, or operate heavy machinery, and one failed urine test could end their career.